What is Software Deployment: Risks and Best Practices

 Never use the default configurations

 If you’re using an open-source platform like Kubernetes, it’s crucial not to use the default configuration.
 The default configuration focuses on commercial, operational, and functional success rather than security and will usually not provide a strong security posture.
-Also, they are widely known and can be abused by anyone.

 Share this article